Robert Helm Artist

-Another artist I've looked at and has influenced my work is the late Robert Helm.
+Another artist I've looked at repeatedly and has influenced my work is the late Robert Helm.
 I first became aware of his work in around 1988 or so.
-I took a trip back east to Washington DC and visited many museums and galleries as I could in one day!
+I took a trip back east to Washington DC and visited as many museums and galleries as I could in one day!

-When I toured the Hirshorn Museum I came across an exhibit title, "Different Drummers".
-It was an exhibit of out of the mainstream artists.
-Richard Saul and Luis Jimenez and Alfred Jensen were a few of the other artists included.
+When I toured the Hirschhorn Museum I came across an exhibit titled, "Different Drummers".
+It was an exhibit of "out of the mainstream" artists.
+Richard Saul, Luis Jimenez and Alfred Jensen were a few of the other artists included.

 I had never heard of Richard Helm or seen his work at that time.
 I was struck by the craftmanship and enigma of the subject matter.
-I was quite surprised that he was in my backyard in Eastern Washington and taught at WSU.
-Further investigation revealed that he appaeared to be a close aquaintance of the Keinholtz's who lived in nearby Idaho.
+I was quite surprised that he was in my backyard living in Eastern Washington and taught Art at WSU in Pullman.
+Further investigation revealed that he appeared to be a close acquaintance of the Keinholtz's who lived in nearby Idaho.

-Anyway, throughtout the years I've kept my eyes open for exhibitions of his work and was rewarded when he had a show at the Tacoma Art Museum in 1995 and a few pieces occassionally turning up in galleries in Seattle over the years.
+Anyway, throughout the years I've kept my eyes open for exhibitions of his work and was rewarded when he had a show at the Tacoma Art Museum in 1995 and a few pieces have occasionally turned up in galleries in Seattle over the years.

 Robert passed away in 2008.
 Here is a link to the Seattle Times Obituary: http://www.seattletimes.com/seattle-news/washington-artist-robert-helm-stood-out-for-his-enigmatic-meticulous-qualities/